liberat0r/storybook-view-source/README.md

 # storybook-view-source
-View source of selected files in storybook panel
+View source of selected files in storybook panel.

+Developed and tested in Storybook 6.3.5.

 ## Installation
 Add `./src/register.js` in your `.storybook/main.js`.